 Residency interviews wrap up in late January, and by mid-February, you should already have an ordered list of how you are going to rank the programs you interviewed at.
 How you order your Rank Order List (ROL) can make a difference in where you go for residency.
 Here are some important tips on what to do and not to do…

 From the moment I met Irene, I have been impressed by her free spirit, dedication, and her ability to always make me smile, and I married her so that I will be smiling for the rest of my life.
 Irene is a strong woman and for the past nine months, she has been a trooper, not giving up a day…

 If you haven’t noticed from our Ecuador babymoon pictures, Irene and I are expecting our first baby soon!
 Irene is now at 38 weeks, which is considered at term, and so we’re preparing for our little girl to come any day now!
-For the past few months, Irene and I have been living in two different cities.
-I’ve been working on-and-off…

 I now have my first job as a family physician for the next three years!
 I want to thank my family, friends, and especially my dear wife Irene for all the endless support you all have given me these past few years.
 And to AUC, thank you for giving me this opportunity to pursue medicine, and for constantly challenging…

 Post-interview follow-ups are considered standard etiquette and a good way to continue communication with the residency program after the interview.
 Because programs are often bombarded with thank you notes and follow-up letters, the trick is to write long and specific enough to show that you’ve put some thought into it, but short enough so…

 Late October through early February is a crucial time for those applying for residency programs.
 It is the interview season.
 In these past few months, I have visited several different programs.
 I have put together a list of questions that I have been asked during my interviews, as well as questions that I have asked the interviewers.
 The questions you…